skrusche63/OASIS-ebXML-RegRep-for-Big-Data/README.md

 The OASIS ebXML Registry Information Model is a feature-rich meta-model that is best suited to support information integration and management scenarios, especially in a semantic-driven environment.

+The OASIS ebRIM profile is a pure Java layer offering a pre-defined set of Standard-compliant column families derived from the newest version of the Registry Information Model.
+This layer enables Cassandra to become a Standardized platform for Big Data Information Management.

 To be continued.